abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

 ..  only:: draft

-    What is the VRP?
+    blabla

 The Problem
 -------------------------------

 ..  only:: draft

-    Given a graph :math:`G=(V,E)` and pairwise distances between nodes, the TSP consists in finding the shortest possible path that visits each node exactly once and returns to the starting node.
-You can think about a
+    Given a graph :math:`G=(V,E)` and pairwise distances between nodes, the VRP consists in finding one or several routes to visit each node once.
+Each tour starts and ends at the same depot.
+The cost of a tour is given by the sum of the distances along the route and the total cost of a feasible solution for the VRP is the sum of the costs of all tours.

-    salesman that must visit several cities and come back to his hometown, hence the name the problem.
+    This "definition" remains vague enough to encompass the most known variants of the VRP.
+Indeed, not only does the VRP exist in different flavors (capacitated, multi-depots, with time-windows, with pick-up and delivery, ...) but several slightly different definitions exist in the literature.
+In particular, some instances fix - in a way or another - the number of vehicle to be used.

-    The cost we want to minimize is the sum of the distances along the path.
-Although there is a special vertex called the *depot* from which the tour starts and ends, we are really concerned with the overall cost of the tour, i.e. the we could start and end the tour at every node without changing the objective cost of the tour.
+    In this manual, we will use the definition given by ... in ... .

     Below you can find a picture of a solution of the TSP with 280 cities (``a280``) in the section :ref:`section_visualization_epix_tsp`.